Rachel Kushner: Novels

 Kushner's third novel, The Mars Room, was published by Scribner in May 2018.
 In September 2018 it was shortlisted for the Man Booker Prize.

+Her 2024 novel Creation Lake was longlisted for the Booker Prize, and then shortlisted by September 2024.
+It was also longlisted for the National Book Award for Fiction.

 Journalism

 After completing her MFA, Kushner lived in New York City for eight years, where she was an editor at Grand Street and BOMB.
 She has written widely on contemporary art, including numerous features in Artforum.

 In 2016, Kushner visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
-The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title "Kingdom of Olives and Ash: Writers Confront the Occupation", in June 2017.
+Edited by Michael Chabon and Ayelet Waldman, the book was published as Kingdom of Olives and Ash: Writers Confront the Occupation in June 2017.
+During the Gaza War, she announced that she supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
+She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".

 Personal life

-Kushner lives in Los Angeles, California with her husband Jason Smith and their son Remy.
+Kushner lives in Los Angeles, California, with her husband Jason Smith and their son Remy.